07Sneha/Online-Survey-Project-STS-/README.md

 # Online-Survey-Project-STS-
-project basically to gather information. motto of information would be decided at admin level and subordinate system will give corresponding information which would be stored in database for further analyses.
+Guided information-gathering initiative.
+Arranged system in which lower-level units provided pertinent data that was methodically logged in a database for later examination.
 Tech used: Spring Boot, Thymleaf, Html, Hibernate, MySQL, Tomcat Server, Spring security, MySQL, HTML, STS.